nats-io/nats-architecture-and-design/adr/ADR-44.md

 The Stream and Consumer state should get new fields `Offline bool` and `OfflineReason string` that should be set for such assets.

-When the server starts and determines it cannot start an asset for any reason it should set this mode and fields.
+When the server starts and determines it cannot start an asset for any reason, due to error or required Feature Level, it should set this mode and fields.

 For starting incompatible streams in offline mode we would need to load the config in the current manner to figure out which subjects Streams would listen on since even while Streams are offline we do need the protections of